-The Health Center provides Mental Health and Wellness services, and those are provided by Licensed Clinical Social Worker(s).
+The Division of Student Affairs and the Health Center provide Mental Health and Wellness services, and those are provided by Licensed Clinical Social Worker(s).
 In cases where psychiatric care is indicated, these professionals are able to make the appropriate referrals.
 Mental Health and Wellness services are designed to assist students in identifying and addressing social, emotional, and academic issues so that they can achieve success during their matriculation at MVSU.
 Services may include individual and group counseling, crisis intervention, coaching on stress reduction and management, and healthy lifestyles.
 The goal is to alleviate distress and promote healthy lifestyles for all MVSU students.
-Mental Health and Wellness services are located in the Student Health Center Building, and the staff can be contacted at 662-644-4865.
+Mental Health and Wellness services are located in the Student Affairs Suite of the H.G.
+Carpenter Building and the Student Health Center Building, and the staff can be contacted at 662- 392-8337 or 662-644-4865.